-The path to recovery for victims of depression can now begin with a touch of their mobile phone.
+The path to recovery for those facing depression can now begin with a touch of their mobile phone.
 Internet search giant Google has partnered with the National Alliance on Mental Illness to provide an online questionnaire to help mobile device users know if they are suffering from depression.
 If you key in anything related to depression on the Google app, you will be presented with a knowledge panel with detailed information on the malady.

 In addition to this, users in the US will find a link to a nine-question questionnaire that helps them conduct a self-assessment on their mental health.
 When they click on “check if you’re clinically depressed”, they will be asked to confirm if they have experienced symptoms like loss of concentration or lack of interest in things.
 These questions are clinically approved as a diagnosis tool for depression.